 Though bears and most other wildlife prefer to avoid human contact, as they increase interaction with humans, they become more curious.

-It’s best to always carry bear spray and be aware of your surroundings.
-Informing yourself is key help you feel prepared and stay safe around any wildlife you may encounter on your adventures at Norquay.
+It’s best to always carry bear spray if you plan to do any hiking in Banff.
+Informing yourself is key to helping you feel prepared and stay safe around any wildlife you may encounter on your adventures at Norquay.

 Layers, Layers, Layers